abdirahmanfarah/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+  Relational Database is the software that a language like SQL can run on.

 - [ ] Why do tables need a `primary key`?

+They need a primary key to distinguish the entries from each other.
+It's like how everyone in this world has a unique name, it's how we identify ourselves.

 - [ ] What is the name given to a table column that references the primary key on another table.

+That is called a foreign key.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+We need to have a third table that has the foreign key for both the databases.
+It's how they connect to each other.

 ## Minimum Viable Product